flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 Assuming that we are fully configured for landing at 1000ft above ground, with CONFIG 3 or CONFIG FULL, V~appr~ speed, gear down, autobrake armed, ground spoilers armed, ECAM landing memo no blue, landing checklist complete.

+!!! bug "TODO - add screenshots"

-- At 1000ft: callout "one thousand"
+- At 1000ft: callout "one thousand".
-- At 500ft: Now callouts every hundred feet
+- At 500ft: Now callouts every hundred feet.
 - Shortly after the 400 callout and before 350ft the FMA must show LAND n green to signal that the aircraft is now in landing mode.
-- At 150ft: The white line signifying the ground on the starts to move up
+- At 150ft: The white line signifying the ground on the PFD attitude indicator starts to move up.
-- At 100ft: callout "hundred"
+- At 100ft: callout "hundred".
 - At 50ft: callout "fifty" and now callouts every 10 ft
 - Shortly after 50ft FMA must show FLARE or otherwise the flight crew needs to perform a go around.
 - Also the autothrust FMA should switch to THRUST IDLE.